 - The behavior and feelings that come both from your heart and when you are disconnected from your heart.

-- The beliefs and fears that disconnect you from my heart and limit your ability to more fully love others and yourself.
+- The beliefs and fears that disconnect you from your heart and limit your ability to more fully love others and yourself.

-- How to return to your heart whenever you lose that connection.
+- How to return to your heart whenever you lose that connection and clean up the problems that inevitably result.

-The initial posts also serve as a framework for subsequent articles applying that foundation to specific behaviors, feelings and issues such as arguments, sexual intimacy, emotional intimacy, spirituality, guilt, anger, forgiveness, gender identity, jealousy, infidelity, broken agreements, parenting and much, much more.
+The first series of posts serve as a framework for subsequent articles applying that foundation to specific behaviors, feelings and issues such as arguments, sexual intimacy, emotional intimacy, spirituality, guilt, anger, forgiveness, gender identity, jealousy, infidelity, broken agreements, parenting and much, much more.

-At the end of each post will be some simple but powerful ideas for integrating and utilizing what you are learning.
+At the end of each post will be simple but powerful ideas for integrating and utilizing your learning.

 For Your Journey